Home > Cladding > Fire Safety Compliance of Combustible Cladding

 Spread of Flame, Smoke and Other Behaviours

 Depending on the composition and distribution of potentially flammable ingredients of a material, the rate at which the flame will spread on its surface and the smoke it can produce will vary.
 This is often quantified using reference materials.
-Like the Steiner Tunnel test (ASTM E84) uses standard Red Oak Wood as a defined rate at which fire would spread across its surface and creates and index using the same (see Figure 3).
-It also uses a photometer to quantify the smoke which is developed during the 10 minute horizontal flame spread test.
+The Steiner Tunnel test (ASTM E84) uses standard Red Oak Wood as a defined rate at which fire would spread across its surface and creates an index using the same (see Figure 3).
+It also uses a photometer to quantify the smoke which is developed during the 10-minute horizontal flame spread test.

 The fire response of the constituent materials of a cladding system is different when they come together as a unique system.
 The external environment, along with the quantity and distribution of the individual components of a cladding system, influences the behaviour of the complete assembly when they come together in a building.
 It is a resultant property and is unique to each cladding system design.

-The validation of a standard system in a simple cladding installation is easy as its representative mock up can be built and tested.
-The NFPA 285 test uses the Intermediate Scale Multi-storey Apparatus to validate the leapfrog effect of the fire breaking out of an opening (See Figure 5 and 6).
+The validation of a standard system in a simple cladding installation is easy as its representative mock-up can be built and tested.
+The NFPA 285 test uses the Intermediate Scale Multi-storey Apparatus to validate the leapfrog effect of the fire breaking out of an opening (See Figures 5 and 6).
 The same rig is also used to validate the efficacy of the fire and smoke seal of the firestop as per ASTM E2307 (See Figure 7).
-The BS 8414 is another commonly used large scale mock up test.
+The BS 8414 is another commonly used large-scale mock-up test.

 A specialist fire consultant is one who has the capability to review the following data and information to arrive at the risk assessment of a cladding design.